bigscience-workshop/petals/README.md

     🚀 &nbsp;<b><a href="https://colab.research.google.com/drive/1Ervk6HPNS6AYVr3xVdQnY5a-TjjmLCdQ?usp=sharing">Try now in Colab</a></b>
 </p>

 🔏 Your data will be processed by other people in the public swarm.
 Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).
+For sensitive data, you can set up a [private swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) among people you trust.

+📋 If you build an app running BLOOM with Petals, make sure it follows the BLOOM's [terms of use](https://huggingface.co/bigscience/bloom).

 ### Connect your GPU and increase Petals capacity